mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 However, the Updates/Updated by tag pair will remain in existing documents and there is no plans to change these metadata in order to apply the new tags instead.
-Any such change would need working group consensus as it might not be straight forward in all cases.
-Further, simply replacing the tag would not be sufficient, as also RFCs that currently do not have an updates tag would probably qualify to have one of the new tags defined in this document.
+Any such change would require changing/updating/amending the RFC carrying th "Updates" tag and building consensus for such a change might also not be straight forward in all cases.
+Further, simply replacing the tag would any way not be sufficient, as also RFCs that currently do not have an updates tag would probably qualify to have one of the new tags defined in this document.

 ## Amendments